yvesgurcan/deskplan/README.md

 ### Product features

 - Manage your office assets: Create, view, update, and delete items.
-- Begin with a set of starter items to help you keeping track of inventory from the get go.
+- Begin with a set of starter items to help you keep track of inventory from the get go.
 - Search your items by name.
 - Sort your items by date of creation, date of last update, name, or quantity to find them more easily.
 - Add links to your items to view the properties of your assets easily.